Module System

 The resource generator supports the --prefix flag for creating routes under a module:

-This writes files to routes/admin/users/ and updates routes/routes.ts with the correct mount_prefix and require_module_mw("admin") wrapper.
+This writes files to routes/admin/developers/ and registers an admin-gated route definition.
+Use --prefix user for final tables such as Frameworks and Books.
 See Generators for the full command reference.

 Adding a New Module